-Take Me Somewhere is Glasgow’s new festival of contemporary performance, building on the legacy of the Arches arts venue following its closure in 2015.
+Take Me Somewhere is Glasgow’s festival of contemporary international performance, building on the legacy of the Arches arts venue following its closure in 2015.
 The festival provides a crucial support structure and platform for Scotland’s most vital artists, combined with some of the world’s most cutting-edge contemporary performance makers.
 Take Me Somewhere’s presence pulsates across the city with inspirational work igniting the city’s main stages, arts venues, churches, nightclubs and gardens.
 The festival - which has innovative performance at its core - acts as a connector between people, work and ideas, and is inspired by the talent, energy and voracity of the city’s arts community.
 It’s a space for crucial, diverse voices from here and abroad that take us somewhere in our personal and collective journeys, understanding the globalised and multicultural world we live in; voices that allow us to consider where we are now and envisage what a future somewhere could be.

 The 2017, 2018 & 2019 festivals were a huge success with both critics and audiences.
 The festival is led by Artistic Director LJ Findlay-Walsh and Executive Producer Belinda McElhinney.
 Take Me Somewhere was founded in 2017 by Jackie Wylie, now Artistic Director of the National Theatre of Scotland.
 Jackie Wylie and LJ Findlay-Walsh led the artistic programming at the Arches from 2008 to 2015.

 As part of the first festival in 2017 we created GRIP - Glasgow's Review of International Performance - you can view this publication here.

 In 2017 we launched the Adrian Howells Award for intimate performance.